Gornje Dubrave: 1942

 At 10:00 on 24 February 1942, a group of about 300 "Communists" with automatic weapons arrived in the area of Ogulin and above Hreljin and Kučaj.
 Until 14:00, they blocked the road to Ogulin, after which they retreated to Gomirje.
 For 3–4 days they appeared from time to time in the area of Ogulin, Hreljin, Vrbovsko and Gomirje, then Gornje Dubrave, Gomirje and Jasenak.

 At 14:42 on 19 June, a freight train with an Italian military guard carrying 26 cisterns and 1 flour wagon between Gornje Dubrave and Zdenac hit an extracted track, derailing as a result.
 The wagon loaded with flour caught on fire, partly burned and partly carried away by Partisans of the 1st battalion of the Second Kordun Detachment who had laid the barrier.
 The Partisans shot up the cisterns, which were later plugged up in Gornje Dubrave.
 Traffic on the line was stopped, and one Italian soldier was killed.
 The conductor and two fuellers were taken by the Partisans, and their fate remained unknown.

 On 8 July 1942, a train derailed between Donje and Gornje Dubrave was derailed by a section of destroyed track, destroying both its locomotives.
-The armoured train could not come to its assistence because on the same day, another passenger train was derailed between Generalski Stol and Donje Dubrave.
+The armoured train could not come to its assistance because on the same day, another passenger train was derailed between Generalski Stol and Donje Dubrave.
 Partisans emptied 2 wagons.
 Among the dead there were 2 Ustaše, while the fate of another officer and soldier who had been on board remained unknown.

 On the 15th, a Partisan attack on the railway station was repelled.